-- 32. Computer-based examinations are incorporated into many courses in the TCU CDP curriculum to help students improve their confidence level and preparedness in electronic test taking skills for the Registration Examination for Dietitians.
+- 33. Computer-based examinations are incorporated into many courses in the TCU CDP curriculum to help students improve their confidence level and preparedness in electronic test taking skills for the Registration Examination for Dietitians.
 Examinations are conducted using TCU's online Learning Management System (LMS).
 Students must log into the LMS utilizing their dedicated usernames and passwords that is tied to their larger university identity and student records.
-Examinations take place in person and the instructor or designated proctor is able to visually identify the students, as well as monitor exam conditions. - 33.
+Examinations which take place in person will be proctored allowing the instructor or designated proctor to visually identify the students, as well as monitor exam conditions.
+Examinations that are online utilize Lockdown Browser and are recorded for the instructor's review. - 34.
 Ongoing student learning is formally assessed through a variety of methods as described in the Learning Assessment Summary Matrix.
-Students will receive formal assessment of learning and regular reports of TCU CDP performance and progress from the TCU CDP Coordinator, preceptors, and/or advisor (TCU CPD Director) no less than once each academic semester.

-- 34. Students in the Program receiving a grade below a 'B-' in any CDP course, or in any of the Associated Requirements courses, must accept and acknowledge that they have demonstrated a less than minimal level of performance, knowledge, or skill and may have difficulty understanding and interpreting content questions pertaining to that subject on the registration examination for dietitians.
+Students will receive formal assessment of learning and regular reports of TCU CDP performance and progress from the TCU CDP Director, preceptors, and/or advisor (TCU CPD Director or the NTDT Department Chair) no less than once each academic semester. - 35.
+Students in the Program receiving a grade below a 'B-' in any CDP course, or in any of the Associated Requirements courses, must accept and acknowledge that they have demonstrated a less than minimal level of performance, knowledge, or skill and may have difficulty understanding and interpreting content questions pertaining to that subject on the registration examination for dietitians.
 Students will receive notification that progress is unsatisfactory following the receipt of any grade below a 'B-' in a CDP course or Associated Requirement course.
-Students are required to sign a document to acknowledge that the CDP Director spoke or other NTDT faculty member with the student about course underperformance. - 35.
-The TCU CDP Coordinator and Nutritional Sciences faculty will notify the CDP Director if a student's attendance or overall performance in an NTDT course or rating on a student evaluation is less than satisfactory.
+Students are required to sign a document to acknowledge that the CDP Director spoke or other NTDT faculty member with the student about course underperformance. - 36.
+The TCU CDP Director and Nutritional Sciences faculty will notify the CDP Director if a student's attendance or overall performance in an NTDT course or rating on a student evaluation is less than satisfactory.
 If a student receives a rating on a preceptor evaluation and/or earns a grade on an NTDT course/assignment that is less than satisfactory, the NTDT faculty may choose to meet with the student independently or along with the CDP Director.
-Academic performance, professional and ethical behaviors and academic integrity are elements that will be considered by CDP faculty, Coordinator and Director. - 36.
-Students in the TCU CDP must meet the learning objectives for each Core Knowledge Requirement (KRDN) and Core Competency for the RDN (CRDN).
-If a CDP student fails to attain expected competencies in supervised practice for a particular semester, the TCU CDP Coordinator informs the CDP Director.
-The CDP Director and Coordinator will review the student's performance, evaluations and other information and determine if a plan can be developed to achieve the competencies and meet graduation requirements with remedial work within the allotted time to complete the CDP.
-The CDP Coordinator and Director together will develop a plan to achieve attainment of the expected competencies through remedial work, if possible.
+Academic performance, professional and ethical behaviors and academic integrity are elements that will be considered by CDP faculty and Director.

+37. Students in the TCU CDP must meet the learning objectives for each Core Knowledge Requirement (KRDN) and Core Competency for the RDN (CRDN).
+If a CDP student fails to attain expected competencies in supervised practice for a particular semester, the CDP Director will review the student's performance, evaluations and other information and determine if a plan can be developed to achieve the competencies and meet graduation requirements with remedial work within the allotted time to complete the CDP.
+The CDP Director will develop a plan to achieve attainment of the expected competencies through remedial work, if possible.
 Options include suggesting that the student repeat a portion of the rotation within a short period of time to meet the competencies, repeat the entire supervised practice experience in the culminating rotation or during a time when students would not normally be completing supervised practice, or repeat part of the supervised practice experience during a subsequent semester or academic year (if space in the next class permits repeating the entire semester), or recommending that the student withdraw from the program.